mapsplugin/cordova-plugin-googlemaps-doc/v2.3.0/class/Circle/setVisible/README.md

 # circle.setVisible()

-Indicates if the circle is visible or invisible.
+Change visibility of the circle.

 ```
 circle.setVisible(flag);